CartoDB/documentation/app/content/analytics-toolbox-bigquery/examples/identifying-earthquake-prone-areas-in-the-state-of-California.md

 ---
 ## Identifying earthquake-prone areas in the state of California

 In this example we are going to use some of the functions included in CARTO's Analytics Toolbox in order to highlight zones prone to earthquakes, using a [BigQuery public dataset](https://console.cloud.google.com/marketplace/product/noaa-public/noaa-earthquakes).

 First we define our region of interest, which in this case is a bounding box enclosing the state of California, using the function `ST_MAKEENVELOPE`.
 After filtering the earthquake locations with this bounding box, we compute the concave hull polygon enclosing the resulting points using the `ST_CONCAVEHULL` function.
 For visualization purposes, this polygon is smoothed out by means of the `ST_BEZIERSPLINE` function.
 Finally, we construct the polygon defining the earthquake-prone area using the `ST_POLYGONIZE` function.

+{{% customSelector %}}𝅺{{%/ customSelector %}}
 ```sql
 WITH bounds AS (
     SELECT `carto-un`.carto.ST_MAKEENVELOPE(-126.98746757203217, 31.72298737861544, -118.1856191911019, 40.871240645013735) AS bbox